keithalewis/papers/ftap.md

 possible to create synthetic instruments.

 A _derivative security_ is a contract between a _buyer_
-and a _seller_ to exchange instruments in the future.
+and a _seller_ to make future exchanges.
 The Fundamental Theorem of Asset Pricing provides a mathematical basis for determining the value of the contract.
-It requires a bit more work to understand the associated hedge and risk involved in the transaction.

 We only consider _cash settled_ derivatves.
 An European call option on a stock that expires in-the-money does not pay one share of stock in